aimanfarizal/OSProject/README.md

 @joeynor ➜ /workspaces/OSProject (main) $ docker restart romantic_jackson
 ```

 7. Stop the container and delete the container.
-What happened to your helloworld.txt?
+What happened to your helloworld.txt? __It's gone from the container__

 ```bash
 @joeynor ➜ /workspaces/OSProject (main) $ docker stop romantic_jackson